Festivals & Events

 Each year on February 3rd, Kasuga Taisha Shrine is illuminated by over 3,000 stone and brass lanterns housing flickering candles.
 This stunning winter event is a rare opportunity to see one of Nara's most sacred shrines as it must have looked almost 1,000 years ago.

 - Strolling through the forest paths, lit by stone lanterns

 How to Get There

-The easiest way to access the festival is by bus or by walking.
+The easiest way to access the festival is by bus or on foot.

 Many of the lanterns represent gifts given by local residents and business people.
 As the festival has taken place for over 800 years, many famous people have donated lanterns over the years.
 Some of them even bear the names of famous samurai from the Warring States period (1467–1603).